 This Letter aims to demonstrate that the only finite subgroup of the Weyl group, which can be made anomaly-free in any curved spacetime corresponds to the dilatations.
 The conformal symmetry which was held in the flat space at the quantum level is lost, once gravity is taken into account.
 The Weyl anomaly in the generic spacetime cannot be cancelled by the proper choice of counterterms and conformal symmetry reduces to the scale symmetry.
 The latter can be kept anomaly-free at the quantum level.

 {\em General structure of the dilaton effective action in Minkowski space-time.}---Though our interest is in the theory in 4-dimensional space-time it would be convenient to consider arbitrary $D$ dimensions.
 The dilaton field is denoted by $\phi$ and is assumed to have a canonical kinetic term $\partial_\mu\phi \partial^\mu\phi$.
-The mass dimension of $\phi$ is $\Delta=(D/2-1)$ and is non-zero for $D=4$, allowing for spontaneous breaking of conformal symmetry by the dilaton vacuum expectation value.
-The most general conformally invariant action can be constructed with the use of the following two ingredients \cite{inpreparation}.
+The mass dimension of $\phi$ is $\Delta=(D/2-1)$ and equal to $1$ for $D=4$, allowing for spontaneous breaking of conformal symmetry by the dilaton vacuum expectation value.
+The most general local conformally invariant quantum effective action which includes all quantum fluctuations can be constructed with the use of the following two ingredients \cite{Shaposhnikov:2022zhj}.
 The first one is the combination